-Day S Signals Specifications Night Signals Remarks Myan mar (21.II.1 I System 16a region of squally weather storm may be forming 3b Distant cautionary signal 10a A storm ha s formed 2b Distant warning signal 3a The port is weather threatened by squally 5b Local cautionary signal 2a but it does danger is a threatened by a storm, not appear that the as yet sufficiently great streme measures of 4b Local warning signal.
-The existence of a storm can often be determined before its direction of motion can be fixed.
-In this case all those ports which the storm could possibly strike are warned by this signal 17a from a stor intensity, th the coast to (or to the e ill experience severe weather m, of slight or moderate nat is expected to cross o the south of the port ast in the case of Yangon, d Diamond Island) 16b Local danger signal 18a from a stor intensity, th the coast to ill experience severe weather m, of slight or moderate nat is expected to cross o the north of the port (or in the case of Yangon and 17b Local danger signal 19a from a stor intensity, th ill experience severe weather m, of slight or moderate nat is expected to cross ar to the port 18b Local danger signal 20a from a stor expected to south of th ill experience severe weather m of great intensity that is o cross the coast to the e port (or to the east in the ngon, Pathein and Diamond 19b Local great danger signal
+Day S Signals Specifications Night Signals Remarks Myaı nmar (21 al System 16a region of squally weather storm may be forming 3b Distant cautionary signal 10a A storm ha as formed 2b Distant warning signal 3a The port is weather s threatened by squally 5b Local cautionary signal 2a but it does danger is s threatened by a storm, s not appear that the as yet sufficiently great xtreme measures of 4b Local warning signal.
+The existence of a storm can ofter be determined before its direction of motion can be fixed.
+In this case all those ports which the s could possibly strike are warned by signal 17a from a sto intensity, t the coast (or to the e vill experience severe weather rm, of slight or moderate hat is expected to cross to the south of the port east in the case of Yangon, and Diamond Island) 16b Local danger signal 18a from a sto intensity, t the coast vill experience severe weather rm, of slight or moderate hat is expected to cross to the north of the port (or t in the case of Yangon and) 17b Local danger signal 19a from a sto intensity, t vill experience severe weather rm, of slight or moderate hat is expected to cross ar to the port 18b Local danger signal 20a from a sto expected to south of the vill experience severe weather rm of great intensity that is to cross the coast to the he port (or to the east in the angon, Pathein and Diamond 19b Local great danger signal